pavel-kirienko/opengrab_can/README.md

 Execute `help` to get a short command reference.

 ## Test
+Linux only!
 Clone and install the [pycanbus][3] library.
-This is the Python module that enables access to the CAN network.
+This is the Python module that enables access to the CAN network under Linux.

 Use script from the `tools/` directory to switch the magnet or read it's state:
 ```shell